GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 > grey ("Kernel busy") when the cell is running, and return to empty ("Kernel
 > idle") when the process is complete.

-## Jupyter notebook cell types
+### Jupyter notebook cell types

-Cells are identified as either Code, Markdown, or Raw.
+Cells are identified as either Code or Markdown.
 This designation can be changed using the ribbon at the top of the notebook.

 #### Code cells